MhmRhm/asio-recipes/README.md

 customization and expansion.
 - **One-Command Workflow**: Configure, build, test, and package your project with a single command.
-- **Minimal Demo Code**: Includes examples to build an object library, one static and one shared library, and an executable that links against them.
+- **Minimal Demo Code**: Provides examples for building an object library, a static library, a shared library, and a bootstrapped executable that links against them.
-- **Out-of-the-Box Support**: Comes with GoogleTest, Google Benchmark, and Boost.Test, with demo code for each.
+- **Out-of-the-Box Support**: Comes with GoogleTest, Google Benchmark, Boost.Test, Boost.Asio, and Protobuf, each with accompanying demo code.
-- **Simple Dependency Management**: Most dependencies are fetched using CMake's FetchContent, so there's no need to manually build and install Boost or Google libraries.
+- **Simple Dependency Management**: Most dependencies are fetched using CMake's FetchContent or vcpkg, so there's no need to manually build and install Boost or Google libraries.
 - **Static and Dynamic Checks**: Uses Memcheck and Cppcheck to perform dynamic and static checks.
 - **Git Information**: Easily include Git details like commit hash and branch